 Signs Your Child May Need Special Education

-- Emotional disturbance;
+- Emotional disturbance

-- Hearing impairment;
+- Hearing impairment

-- Intellectual disability;
+- Intellectual disability

-- Multiple disabilities;
+- Multiple disabilities

-- Orthopedic impairment;
+- Orthopedic impairment

-- Other health impairment;
+- Other health impairment

-- Specific learning disability;
+- Specific learning disability

-- Speech or language impairment;
+- Speech or language impairment

-- Traumatic brain injury; and
+- Traumatic brain injury

 - Visual impairment, including blindness

 What is an Individual Education Plan?

 Contact Aubrey Law Today for Help

 Struggling with child custody or a divorce?
 Not sure how to plan for you or a loved one’s elder care?
 If you are seeking legal representation contact contact Aubrey Law, Attorneys and Counselors at Law.
-Call us at 407-645-3297 or send us a send us a message.
-Visit our Winter Park and Orlando office.
-Sperling Ducker serves Altamonte Springs, Longwood, Maitland, Orlando, Oviedo, Winter Garden, Winter Park and Winter Springs and surrounding areas.
+Our attorneys handle every legal representation from family law to elder law.
+Call us at (407) 647-7887 or send us a send us a message.
+Visit Aubrey Law’s Office.
+Aubrey Law serves Altamonte Springs, Longwood, Maitland, Orlando, Oviedo, Winter Garden, Winter Park and Winter Springs and surrounding areas.